This content was updated for accuracy and relevance on January 27th, 2021

 Travel Nurses working 12 or more hour shifts need to have shoes that offer enough support to get them through the day while still remaining comfortable.
 Though finding the right shoes for you may seem challenging, the time you take to find the right pair will help you avoid any pain in your feet, knees, or back later on in your career.

-Once you’ve found the right pair of shoes for you, it’s time to put them to work.
+Once you’ve found the right footwear for you, it’s time to put them to work.
 Come join Host Healthcare and start your travel nursing or travel therapy career today!
 We work closely with our travelers to facilitate great assignments with excellent compensation.
 Our recruiters work closely with our nurses to understand their career goals and help work towards them.
 To learn more about our travel nursing opportunities, contact us!

 Article Reviewed by Adam Francis